aromanino/keycloak-express-middleware/README.md

 # 🔐 Keycloak Adapter API for Node.js (Express)

 An adapter API to seamlessly integrate **Node.js Express** applications with **Keycloak** for authentication and authorization using **OpenID Connect (OIDC)**.

-This middleware provides route protection, token validation, user role management, and easy access to Keycloak-secured APIs.
-Ideal for securing RESTful services, microservices, and Express-based backends. it is based on 'keycloak-connect', 'express-session' and '@keycloak/keycloak-admin-client'
+This middleware provides route protection, token validation, user role management.
+Ideal for securing RESTful services, microservices, Express-based backends, and express or javascript frontends. it is based on 'keycloak-connect', 'express-session'
 ---

 ## 📦 Features